NomicFoundation/hardhat/docs/guides/waffle-testing.md

 ## Testing

 Inside `test` folder you'll find  `sample-test.js`.
-Take a look into it, we'll explain it next:
+Let's take a look at it, and we'll explain it next:

 <<< @/../packages/buidler-core/sample-project/test/sample-test.js